 Yellamma, the deity of the fallen, is a local deity in the Indian State of Tamil Nadu, worshiped by the third genders.
-Yellamma is believed be the transgender form of Arjuna, one of the heroes in the Hindu Epic Mahabharata.
+Yellamma is believed to be the transgender form of Arjuna, one of the heroes in the Hindu Epic Mahabharata.
 In his third gender form, Arjuna is called Brihanla, and Yellamma is a local name for Brihanla.
 The Temple of Yellamma is dedicated to the third gender form of Arjuna.
 As Brihanla, Arjuna spent his time teaching dance and music, therefore, most of the third genders in India earn their living by dancing and singing.

 4. How Is Homosexuality Seen in Contemporary Hindu Societies?

-Since there is no specific reference in Hindu Canon criminalizing or decriminalizing homosexuality, proponents and opponents of homosexuality put forward their arguments based on their own interpretation of theologies.
+Since there is no specific reference in Hindu canon criminalizing or decriminalizing homosexuality, proponents and opponents of homosexuality put forward their arguments based on their own interpretation of theologies.

-When Fire, a film based on lesbian relation, was released in India in 1996, it caused nationwide protest.
+When Fire, a film based on lesbian relations, was released in India in 1996, it caused nationwide protest.
 The theaters had to stop the screening of the film because the demonstrations went violent.
 However, the BJP, the Hindu Party, which was in the government at the time, rejected a plea to ban the movie.

 © 2013 Vinaya Ghimire